 It is Back To School Time!

-In Peace Education we will learn about peaceful resolution of conflict through a peace education curriculum called the Pax Curriculum found here: http://lifetreelearning.org/download/pax-program/
+In Peace Education we will learn about peaceful resolution of conflict as we proceed through our Character Education program.

-Your child will be developing 4 albums with their work in Math, Language Arts, Science, and History/Culture.
+Your child will be developing 4 albums with their work in math, language, science, and history/culture.
 Most returning students already have these in the class and will continue to build on these as they remain in the Elementary Program.
 Feel free to stop in to review your child’s work at any time.
 These albums will be in the classroom.

 Children will meet with me weekly to develop their work plans.
 They will use their individual journals or their albums to record their work and plan future studies in areas of their interest.
 Some of the work plan will be teacher directed and some of the work plan will be student choice and will be selectable from a list of work that the child has already been introduced to and he/she wishes to continue building competence in.

-Your child will demonstrate competence in areas prior to moving on.
+In order to progress through the program, a child will need to demonstrate competence in an area, to be sure that they fully understand before moving on.
 I will be developing portfolios for each child including photos of work completed, work plans, and an assessment form.
 These will always be available for viewing by a parent by making an appointment to meet with me.